yingding/angular2Tutorial/README.md

 # 0. About
-this tutorial following the guide from https://angular.io/docs/ts/latest/tutorial/toh-pt6.html, part 7 HTTP.
+this tutorial following the guide from https://angular.io/docs/ts/latest/tutorial/toh-pt6.html, part 7 HTTP Delete a hero.

 * more about Angular2 Quickstart can be found unter https://github.com/angular/quickstart/blob/master/README.md
 * Todo: buiding tests and e2e-test